 Pros

-Ease of use: dynamic mics don't require phantom power.
+- Ease of use: dynamic microphones don't require phantom power.

 Cons